 You’ve heard a lot of people tell you the importance of saving money.
-You’ve read a lot of articles on how to save it, too.
-Personal finance has become more accessible than ever but for some reason, saving money is still easier said than done.
-Perhaps because you’re surrounded with different types of toxic people without you knowing it?
+You’ve read a lot of articles on how to do so, too.
+Personal finance is more accessible than ever, but for some reason, saving money is still easier said than done.
+Is it because you’re surrounded by financially toxic people without you knowing?

 Types of Toxic People You Need to Avoid

 Think about it: the concept of having a needy friend has been so ingrained in Filipino culture that it has its own term.
 At one point, you were friends with someone who hangs out with you only when you’re loaded.
 The kalabit-penge friend usually asks for a lot, ranging from food to even money.
 Those harmless “Libre ka naman!” quips could end up costing you.

 How to avoid them: If you’re still with this toxic friend, stay far away.
 You don’t need a leech when you’re planning to save as much money as possible.
 Avoid these types of toxic people– they’ll surely derail your financial plans.
 Instead, spend more time with friends you trust the most.

 Admit it–you have a few relatives you avoid during family gatherings.
 They usually either say you gained weight or demand to know why you haven’t got a significant other yet.
 But the worst they can do is discourage you from reaching your financial goals by flaunting their wealth and saying you can’t do it because you’re not them.
 That totally sucks.

 How to avoid them: So how do you avoid a judgmental relative?
 Just don’t talk to them.
 But things may get tricky when they’re your neighbors, or worse, when they’re living with your family.
 In that case, you should try to avoid talking to them about your financial goals.
 Don’t let your judgmental relatives tear you down and distract you from achieving the best version of yourself.